pybricks/pybricks-micropython/doc/source/signaltypes.rst

 For example, the distance value of the :meth:`UltrasonicSensor <.ev3devices.UltrasonicSensor.distance>` is measured in millimeters.

-While we recommend to work with millimeters in your programs, you can use the following table to convert between commonly used units.
+While we recommend working with millimeters in your programs, you can use the following table to convert between commonly used units.

 +---------+------+-----+--------+
 |         | mm   | cm  | inch   |